DouglasUrner/EV-Road-Trips/docs/charging/tesla/tesla.md

 1. "Public" Superchargers that are "open to non-Tesla EVs."
 You can charge a supported vehile at these Superchargers but you may need to bring your own NACS adapter.
 1. "Magic Dock" Superchargers: these are public Superchargers with their own CCS adapters.

+In addition to the will work / won't work / must have your own adapter distinctions, later, "Version 4" Superchargers have longer cables that make it easier to be a good neighbor while charging a non-Tesla car.
+[Supercharge.info](https://supercharge.info/map) maintains a map that makes it very easy to see the type of charger that you are heading to.

 As long as you have an NACS adapter, any public Supercharger should work for you.

 There are a number of ways to find a Supercharger: